andrefetch/relay/README.md

 </p>

 > [!WARNING]
 > **Work in progress.** The agent loop, tool calling, terminal UI, and approval flow work end to end.
-The approval policy is set in config (`approval = "on_request"` by default) — there is **no way to switch it mid-session yet**.
+The approval policy is set in config (`approval = "on_request"` by default), there is **no way to switch it mid-session yet**.
 Sub-agents still auto-approve their own tool calls, so use Relay in a directory you don't mind it touching.

 ## Functionality